By Parkdean Resorts on 09/08/2023

 - Where can I stay nearby?
-Challaborough Bay Holiday Park is a 55 minute drive from Buckland Abbey.
+Challaborough Bay Holiday Park is just under an hour's drive from Buckland Abbey

 In a secluded part of the Dartmoor landscape sits Buckland Abbey, in a pretty woodland estate and gardens.
 Originally built as a monastery but disbanded by King Henry VIII, Buckland was purchased by Sir Francis Drake in 1581 from his great rival, Sir Richard Grenville.
 At this time Drake had just returned from his 3 year voyage around the world and was widely considered a hero.

 However, it is believed that many of the locals feared Drake and believed that he had made a deal with the devil to defeat the Spanish Armada.
 When Drake purchased the Abbey it is also said that his renovations only lasted three days – which was also believed to be the devil’s work.
 His ghost is believed to haunt Buckland Abbey and is doomed to ride across Dartmoor in a black coach that is driven by headless horses, led by chattering goblins.

 The property is now owned by the National Trust, so visitors can witness the infamous drum that belonged to Sir Francis, the drum is said to host his spirit and sound whenever England is in danger.
 The last time the drum is supposed to have sounded was prior to the beginning of the First World War.

 10. Felbrigg Hall, Norfolk

 - Where is Felbrigg Hall?
 Felbrigg, Norwich, Norfolk, NR11 8PP

 - Where can I stay nearby?
 Summerfields and California Cliffs Holiday Park are both a 50 minute drive from Felbrigg Hall